weeryan17/Wee-Utilities/Discord Groups/README.md

 ## Old Version
 The old version is currently still available on Spigot, although that will be updated once the version goes out of beta.
 You can find it over [here](https://www.spigotmc.org/resources/discord-groups.28764/).

+## Credits
+ * Developed by weeryan17 and CodeCo
+   * CodeCo did the site design
+   * weeryan17 did the java side and php code